hhru/api/docs_eng/saved_search.md

 Successful response is returned with `200 OK` code and contains single autosearch object identical to [objects from CV autosearch list](#resumes-saved-search-object).

+<a name="resumes-saved-search-create"></a>
+## Creating new saved resumes search

+In order to create autosearch you must send request `POST` to `/saved_searches/resumes` with following parameters:

+* resumes search parameters.
+Correspond to parameters sent to resumes search [/resumes](employer_resumes.md#request-and-acceptable-parameters)

+If successful, response `201 Created` will be returned with title `Location` indicating created autosearch (e.g.
+`/saved_searches/resumes/123`, where 123 is ID of created autosearch).

+Request is available only if authorized by an employer, otherwise error `403 Forbidden` is returned.

+<a name="resumes-saved-search-update"></a>
+## Updating saved resumes search

+You can change subscription name and status for saved search.
+To do this, send `PUT /saved_searches/resumes/{id}`, where id is saved search ID.

+You can change only subscription name (parameter `name`) or status (parameter `email_subscription=false`) at a time.

+If you try to change both, response `409 Conflict` is returned.
+If autosearch is not found, response `404 Not Found` will be returned.
+Request is available only if authorized by an employer, otherwise error `403 Forbidden` is returned.

+<a name="resumes-saved-search-delete"></a>
+## Deleting saved resumes search

+In order to delete autosearch, send request
+`DELETE /saved_searches/resumes/{id}`, where id is autosearch ID.

+If autosearch is not found, status `404 Not Found` will be returned.

+Request is available only if authorized by an employer, otherwise error `403 Forbidden` is returned.

+If autosearch is deleted successfully, status `204 No Content` will be returned.